petergermon/ppst/README.md

 PowerShell Technician's Toolkit (PSTT) is a repository of PowerShell Scripts that can be ultilised to debug/fix technical issues that may arise within the Windows Operating System.
 <br>

+<i>The best solution to fix all Windows problems is to remove Windows and use Linux. ~Peter Germon.</i>

 ----------------------------------------------------------------------------------------------------------------------
 <h2 align="center"><ins>Enabling/Disabling PowerShell Script Execution</ins></h2>
 To ensure these scripts run correctly without errors, ensure PowerShell is running in an administrator session.